 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-In response to the Ontario government’s directive that all public universities must have a policy or statement on freedom of expression, UW passed Policy 8 – Freedom of Speech.
-This Policy states:
+In response to the Ontario government’s directive that all public universities must have a policy or statement on freedom of expression, The University of Waterloo (UW) passed Policy 8 – Freedom of Speech.
+Policy 8 states:

 The University expects that all Members of the University and Visitors will respect the rights of others to engage in Free Speech on University Property and at University Events without Undue Interference.